eugenn/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image1]

-Here is an exploratory visualization of the data set after applying class balancing.
+Here is an exploratory visualization of the data set after applying data set balancing by class id.
 ![alt text][image2]

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to work with RGB images and perform several tests.
 As a result, I found that RGB way lead to the overfitting the network.
-After that, I decided to pickup a several technicks to solve that issue.
+After that, I decided to pickup a several techniques to solve that issue.
 It is grayscaling and normalization.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image21]

-Also I decided to generate additional data because if you check histogram of class distribution in the training set, you will see that quantity of some classes significal more then other.
+Also I decided to generate additional data because if you check histogram of class distribution in the training set, you will see that quantity of some classes significantly more than other.

 So I balanced classes to 3000 images of each class.

-I tried to augmented images, like apply rotations, adding noises, bluring and etc but that aproach didn't improve the test accuracy and performance.
-So I deciede don't use it at all.
+I tried to augmented images, like apply rotations, adding noises, blurring and etc but that approach didn't improve the test accuracy and performance.
+So I decided don't use it at all.

-So difference between the original data set and the augmented data set is the following: the trainig set balanced by class id distribution.
+So difference between the original data set and the augmented data set is the following: the training set balanced by class id distribution.

 ####2.
 My final model consisted of the following layers: